bbc/peaks.js/README.md

 ### `instance.zoom.zoomOut()`

 Zooms in the waveform zoom view by one level.

+Assuming the Peaks instance has been created with zoom levels: 512, 1024, 2048, 4096

 ```js
 var instance = Peaks.init({ …, zoomLevels: [512, 1024, 2048, 4096] });